rikkeisoft/react-calendar-timeline/README.md

 Height of one line in the calendar in pixels.
 Default `30`

+## minGroupHeight

+Min height of group line in the calendar in pixels.
+Default `30`

 ## itemHeightRatio

 What percentage of the height of the line is taken by the item?
 Default `0.65`